dapr/proposals/20251028-BRS-workflow-versioning.md

 that strongly urges developers to pick one strategy and stick with it, though future iterations of this in the SDKs could certainly introduce some mechanism to migrate from one strategy to another.

+*Specifics about how this can be implemented in different Dapr SDKs is covered in more detail below and is briefly provided here to give a high-level overview of the approach.*

 Workflows and activities will be registered with the Dapr Workflow SDK as they are today.

 Whenever a request come into the application from the Dapr runtime to run work on a specific workflow following a